 Being deployed means you get a lot of stuff given to you.
 There’s usually unlimited water bottles, food at the chow hall, and free books at the library.
-However, there’s always some essentials that you can’t get enough of.
+However, there’s always some cool home gifts that you can’t get enough of.

 Hand sanitizer is one of those items that you’ll always want more of when you’re deployed.
 The hot, dusty, sandy, dirty, and unsanitary conditions that you often work in means that clean hands are essential to healthiness and happiness.
 Send your soldier, sailor, airmen, or marine a bottle of Purell and I guarantee they won’t be upset.

 When you work outside all day in the hot Middle Eastern sun, you need sunglasses.
 Obviously you’ll want to talk to your military service member about what style they want, but Oakley has a great program on www.usstandardissue.com to sell discount sunglasses to military personnel.
 Ray-Bans are also popular.